hisovereign/Ultraspan/README.md

 # Ultraspan

-- Combined single-span wallpaper Manager
+- Combined single-span wallpaper utility

 Ultraspan is a command-line tool that aims to be a true workaround to the **blurry wallpaper bug** in Linux Mint Cinnamon when using multiple monitors.